 To apply for MaRBLe you must meet the following requirements:

-- You have completed all courses in the second year;
+- You have completed all courses up to Period 3 in Year 2

-- You have to submit a letter of motivation in English (maximum 1 page A4).
+- You have to submit a letter of motivation in English (max.
+1 page A4, no formal requirements)

-Send an e-mail with your name, ID, your letter of motivation and a transcript of your results to
+Send an e-mail with your name, student number, and your letter of motivation to Christian Seel (firstname.lastname@example.org)

 Are you a third-year bachelor student looking for a new challenge?